 Sean Nesselrode Moncada

-He has published on subjects including the politics of geometric abstraction in South America, the relationship between graphic design and the oil industry at midcentury and the rise and fall of informalist aesthetics as part of the leftist counterculture of 1960s Venezuela.
-His current book project examines the material, spatial and theoretical development of Venezuelan modernism(s) through the lens of petroleum extraction and refinement.
-His writings appear in such journals as Architectural Theory Review, Caiana: Revista de Historia del Arte y Cultura Visual del Centro Argentino de Investigadores de Arte and Hemisphere: Visual Cultures of the Americas.
+He has published on subjects including the politics of geometric abstraction in South America, the rise and fall of the leftist counterculture of 1960s Venezuela and the visual legacies of settler colonialism in contemporary art.
+His book manuscript, Refined Material: Petroculture and Modernity in Venezuela, examines the material, spatial and theoretical development of Venezuelan modernisms through the lens of petroleum extraction and refinement.
+His writings appear in journals including Architectural Theory Review, Caiana: Revista de Historia del Arte y Cultura Visual del Centro Argentino de Investigadores de Arte and Hemisphere: Visual Cultures of the Americas.

 Academic areas of interest